Review of the Innovation Patent System

 The innovation patent system was established in 2001 to stimulate innovation in Australian small to medium business enterprises.
 It protects incremental or low level inventions that do not meet the inventive threshold required for standard patent protection and are not covered by design legislation.

-In February 2011, the then Minister for Innovation, Industry, Science and Research requested that ACIP investigate the effectiveness of the innovation patent system in stimulating innovation by Australian small to medium business enterprises.
+In February 2011, ACIP was asked to investigate the effectiveness of the innovation patent system in stimulating innovation by Australian small to medium business enterprises.

 ACIP conducted extensive public consultations including releasing an Issues Paper and an Options Paper which set out a number of possible options for reforming the Innovation Patent system.